 I was conversing with a friend the other day, and our conversation lingered on possibility and fear.

 What do we do when we have a passion for something other than what we’re currently doing?
 Do we take the risk and cultivate our passion?
 Or do we stay “safe” and plod along with what’s secure, even though we’re malnourished and laboring in monotony?

 Not an easy choice, especially when financial security comes into play.

-And there’s always those times where risk is not prudent, where circumstances limit space for uncertainty.
-Maybe putting food on the table and maintaining shelter is the goal of the day and circumvents our desires — rightfully so, especially when we have a family to take care of.
+There are always those times where risk is not prudent, where circumstances limit space for uncertainty.
+Maybe putting food on the table and maintaining shelter is the goal of the day and circumvents our desires—rightfully so, especially when we have a family to take care of.

-Yet, we can still stand tall with our willingness to jump if opportunity presents itself.
+Yet, we can stand tall with our willingness to jump if an opportunity presents itself.

 How are you following your heart today?

 Image Source: Pixaby